lauriszz123/Objective-Lua/README.md

 ## Installation Love2D

-Simply download `olua.lua` from `api` folder.
-Once you've done that, add it to your project's `main.lua` file:
+Simply download `olua.lua`.
+Once you've done that, place it in your project and then add this snippet of code to your project's `main.lua` file:
 ```Lua
 main = require "olua.lua"
 ```